oscmansan/mcv-m5/README.md

 # M5 Project: Scene Understanding for Autonomous Vehicles

 The goal of this project is to learn the basic concepts and techniques to build deep neural networks to detect, segment and recognize specific objects.
-We focus on environment perception for autonomous vehicles performing object recognition, detection and semantic segmentation in images recorded by an on-board vehicle camera.
+These techniques will be applied to environment perception for autonomous vehicles, whereby the classes of interest with regard the three tasks will be pedestrians, vehiches, road, roadside, etc.

 ## Team members

 * Alba Herrera ([albaherrerapalacio@gmail.com](mailto:albaherrerapalacio@gmail.com))
 * Jorge López ([jorgelopezfueyo@gmail.com](mailto:jorgelopezfueyo@gmail.com))
 * Oscar Mañas ([oscmansan@gmail.com](mailto:oscmansan@gmail.com))